 - Considerably weaker in the Early game

 - Poor Melee Combat

 The best build combinations for Spore Wardens are with Brr-Zerkers as their secondary class.
-This build particularly increases the strength of Blizzard, and can be used to great effect by ensuring that your tornado ability is always available to use.
-It also solves the issue with the lack of melee in the base class.
+This build particularly increases the strength of Blizzard and can be used to significant effect by ensuring that your tornado ability is always available.
+It also solves the issue of the lack of melee in the base class.

 Skill Points Allocation